GraphicsBlast

 The first step is easy.
 The latest version of SDL can be downloaded from GitHub here.
 Click the large "Code" button and download a zip of the source code.
 As long as the branch is set to "main", the default, then you will be downloading the source for SDL3.
 Extract the files somewhere convenient, and then we can just tell our compiler that the header files are located in here.

 Step 2 and 3 are slightly more complicated.
 They rely on SDL being compiled to get access to it's functions.
-As SDL3 hasn't been finished and released yet, they haven't released any compiled versions of the library.
+As SDL3 is still in development and hasn't had a formal released yet, they haven't released any compiled versions of the library.
 Fortunately, rather than compile the library ourselves, a user on GitHub has kindly set up a repository with the latest version of the library pre-compiled each week, available here.

 GLEW